 Forming the GDF Community Partnership is not a commitment to agree to a GDF in Allerdale.
 Neither is surveying potential sites or planning how the community could potentially benefit from the project.
 We can withdraw from the process at any time, for any reason.

 A Working Group was formed early in the GDF siting process to begin local discussions and fact-finding with the community.

-The Allerdale Working Group was made up of GenR8 North Ltd, who asked RWM to consider whether there was any potential for a GDF to be located in the area, Allerdale Borough Council, an independent Chair and facilitator, as well as RWM.
+The Allerdale Working Group was made up of GenR8 North Ltd, who asked the GDF developer to consider whether there was any potential for a GDF to be located in the area, Allerdale Borough Council, an independent Chair and facilitator, as well as the developer.